 My inner Scroogette is wringing her boney hands and fretting that if the Sarasin gets extra publicity, its owner might push the prices up!
 But my sense of social justice says I should spread the word, because every massage I’ve had there has been excellent, and incredibly good value.
 Plus I really like the people who work there.

 Each massage has been different (all the Sarasin’s masseuses are fully trained in various styles of Thai massage) but this is partly why I love the place – it’s not cookie-cutter, yet you always get a proper massage.

 You don’t lie there while a beautician wipes her non-committal hands over your skin for 50 minutes before writing you a ‘prescription’ for expensive branded body lotion.
-You get someone who really goes to work on those knots and crunchy bits.
+You get someone who really goes to work on those knots and crunchy bits and give you a real traditional Thai massage.
 That pain in your neck that just won’t shift is suddenly confronted by the determined thumbs and elbows of Tina or Fern, and melts away.
 The perpetual frown you’ve developed from gazing into a monitor for nine hours a day no longer feels sculpted into your face.

 Remembering the experience is making me want to scamper there immediately, for another one.

 The Sarasin is situated in a not-very-obvious low brick building on Bradley Street, in Manchester’s trendy Northern Quarter.
 The massages take place in warm little rooms that smell nice and look pretty.
 There are plenty of thoughtful highlights that make me happy – my favourite is the lotus flowers floating in dishes of water beneath the massage table face-holes, giving me a nice view when I’m lying on my front.
 The place is quietly classy rather than uber-glamourous; it’s personal and lovely, and I never feel like I’m being taken advantage of.